Pumpkin Pecan Cookies {gluten-free & vegan--keto option}

 Canned Pumpkin vs Pumpkin Pie Filling

-One thing to keep in mind when making these cookies (or truly any pumpkin recipe on my site) is that you should make sure to use canned pumpkin without any additives, as opposed to canned pumpkin pie filling.
+When making these cookies (or truly any pumpkin recipe on my site), make sure to use canned pumpkin without any additives, as opposed to canned pumpkin pie filling.

 rolling pumpkin cookie dough in sugar in a small wooden bowl